super-turbo-society/turbo-docs/docs/rust-sdk/canvas/animation.md

 ##`SpriteAnimation`

 A `SpriteAnimation` is the data structure that holds your animations values.
-Create a new one like this:
+Create a new key using `animation::get(&str)`, like this:

 ```rust
 let anim = animation::get("key_value");
 ```

-Then, you can change settings as needed, including setting the sprite that you want this animation to play:
+If there is no entry for the value you put in, then it will create a new animation.
+If the value exists already, then it will return that to you. `Then, you can change settings as needed, including setting the sprite that you want this animation to play:

 ```rust
 let anim = animation::get("key_value");